Envisage-H2020/sdk_unity/README.md

 ### Traits

-!!!Information For now, we only support "first_name" and "last_name" as a trait and additional user information.
+!!!
+Information For now, we only support "first_name" and "last_name" as a trait and additional user information.

 ```
 GoedleAnalytics.trackTraits ("first_name", playerName);